nodejs/node/GOVERNANCE.md

 [Consensus Seeking](http://en.wikipedia.org/wiki/Consensus-seeking_decision-making)
 decision making model.

 When an agenda item has appeared to reach a consensus, the moderator will ask "Does anyone object?" as a final call for dissent from the consensus.

 If an agenda item cannot reach a consensus, a CTC member can call for either a closing vote or a vote to table the issue to the next meeting.
-The call for a vote must be approved by a majority of the CTC or else the discussion will continue.
-Simple majority wins.
+The call for a vote must be approved by a simple majority of the CTC or else the discussion will continue.